 See the glow on the unlit portion of the moon for what it really is – sunlight reflected from the nearly full Earth shining in the moon’s sky.

-Bottom line: Earthshine – the dIm glow on the darkened potion of a crescent moon – is light from Earth cast on the night side of the moon.
+Bottom line: Earthshine – the dim glow on the darkened portion of a crescent moon – is light from Earth cast on the night side of the moon.

 The EarthSky team has a blast bringing you daily updates on your cosmos and world.
 We love your photos and welcome your news tips.
 Earth, Space, Human World, Tonight.